Happy to share with you my first matcha recipe ever, right on time for St. Patrick’s day!

 Why add matcha to a crepes recipe?

-I’ve decided to add this wonderful powder to these low FODMAP mini crepes, for its anti-inflamatory and anti-oxidant benefits.
+I’ve decided to add this wonderful powder to these low FODMAP matcha crepes, for its anti-inflamatory and anti-oxidant benefits.
 Also this powdered form of premium tea leaves is easy to add to recipes for delicious and nutritious enjoyment.
 Last, but not least, this lovely Saint Patrick’s Day green color is ideal to celebrate the holiday with your Irish friends!

 This low FODMAP, gluten free and dairy free easy crepe recipe is made from a liquid batter of rice flour, tapioca, eggs and vegetable milk, that is ready to use after resting for just 15 minutes.
 I find this small size ideal to keep them light and aerated but you can also make the in regular size, like in this recipe.
 Enjoy!

-Matcha Mini Crepes
+Low FODMAP Matcha Crepes

 - 1/2 cup | 50 g rice flour